-- Your name must include the abbreviation “LLC” or “LC” or the phrase “limited company” or “limited liability company” (or a variation of these)
+- Your name must include the abbreviations “LLC” or “LC” or the phrases “limited company” or “limited liability company” (or a variation of these)

 - Your name should not use tags that apply to other entity types (i.e., Inc., LLP, or other tags)

 - Your name must be “distinguishable on the record” or distinct from the names of other entities

 For more information on naming rules in Maine, please consult the Limited Liability Company Name Section of the Maine Revised Statutes.

 Another aspect to consider is including language that explains what your business does ― for example, if you’re starting a coffee shop, put the word “coffee” or “brew” in your LLC name.
 Additionally, if your business has strong values like being environmentally friendly, you can indicate that by including the word “green.”
 This helps potential customers know exactly what to expect from your business.